jupyterlab/jupyterlab/docs/source/extension/plugin_system.rst

 feature in the "optional" list, JupyterLab will pass you an object for it (if it's available) or null if it's not.

+So in summary: The plugins that make up your extension ask for features using the "required" and "optional" properties, then JupyterLab gives them to your plugin as arguments to your "activate" function (which is called by JupyterLab when your extension is loaded).

+Every plugin needs an "activate" function, which will be called by JupyterLab when your extension is loaded.
+When JupyterLab calls your plugin's "activate" function, it will always pass an application as the first argument, then it will pass any "required" objects in the order you specify them, then any "optional" objects in the order you specify them.

-make sure to add args to actrivate you provide a token and get a service object back
+In your plugin's "activate" function (which is called by JupyterLab when your extension is loaded), you need to make sure to add args to actrivate you provide a token and get a service object back

 JupyterLab itself is a [provider](LINK) of many features through its built-in plugins, which you can read more about in the [Common Extension Points document](LINK).
 It's